lindsaygelle/slice/README.md

 ## License
 Slice is released under the MIT License, granting you the freedom to use, modify, and distribute the code within this repository in accordance with the terms of the license.
 For additional information, please review the [LICENSE](./LICENSE) file.

+## Security
+If you discover a security vulnerability within this project, please consult the [SECURITY](./SECURITY.md) document for information and next steps.

+## Code Of Conduct
+This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).
+For additional information, please review the [CODE_OF_CONDUCT](./CODE_OF_CONDUCT.md) file.

 ## Acknowledgements
 We express our gratitude to [egonelbre/gophers](https://github.com/egonelbre/gophers) for providing the delightful Gopher artwork used in our social preview.
 Don't hesitate to pay them a visit!